 How do I nominate for the Society Medal?

-The 2020 nomination period is from 10 August 2020 - 12 October 2020.
 Nominees need not be members of BCS, however the person nominating them must be a BCS member.
+Nominations for 2021 have now closed.

-Nominations are considered from all backgrounds and all sectors from across the world.
-The medal will be awarded to a nominee who is involved in any areas of digital technology that reflects the broad objectives and focus of the BCS.
+Nominations are considered from all backgrounds and all sectors across the UK.
+The medal will be awarded to a nominee who is involved in any areas of green IT that reflects the broad objectives and focus of the BCS.

 Entries need to include the following information:

-- The full name and contact details for the nominator and their BCS membership number
+- The full name and contact details of the nominator and their BCS membership number

-- A compelling description of how you believe the nominee’s work has contributed to society’s understanding of and/or benefit from IT and technology (up to 500 words), supported in each case by evidence.
+- A description of how you believe the nominee’s work has contributed to the IT sectors Green IT agenda (up to 500 words), supported by evidence if possible.

 - Where possible a verifiable summary of the nominee’s career and key achievements - for example via Linkedin, news coverage or corporate communications published on websites of their associated organisations.